• Skip to main content

 Instructions

 • Whisk egg into pan until blended.
-Add flour, baking soda and salt and stir until smooth.
+Add flour, baking soda, and salt and stir until smooth.
 Quickly stir in chocolate chunks.

 • Press the dough into the skillet in an even layer.
 Bake until surface is golden but center is still soft, 18 to 22 minutes.
+Cool slightly before serving.

 Notes